 Energy efficiency in buildings is also the promising source of "renewable energy," one that does not require the construction of any new power plants at all.
 According to the USGBC, a full 85% of future U.S. demand for energy can be provided by retrofitting existing buildings with energy efficiency measures and engineering new construction to take advantage of the latest and greatest in energy efficiency technology.

 LEED version 3, which was unveiled in late April and explored today in D.C. has updated checklists for both new construction and existing buildings, allowing owners of old inefficient buildings to go through LEED v.
-3. New technologies like super insulating curtain walls (which were on display at the Expo) and high-efficiency HVAC (heating & cooling systems) allow a building as old as the Empire State Building
+3. New technologies like super insulating curtain walls (which were on display at the Expo) and high-efficiency HVAC (heating & cooling systems) allow a building as old as the Empire State Building to become LEED-accredited.

 The LEED revamp included a detailed restructuring of HOW points are calculated.
 The previous congeries of different LEED systems for different project types has been "harmonized" to be more universal, with weighting given to the specific efficiency strategies that have the BIGGEST positive environmental impact.